allyraz/SQL-Rockbuster-Movies/README.md

 The objective of this analysis is to present data analysis and insights on Rockbuster’s current portfolio.
 The findings will serve as an input for the 2020 company strategy.

 ## Dataset
-The dataset rests in a SQL database and the data model can be found in the data dictonary provided
+The dataset rests in a SQL database and a data dictonary has been created as a part of this analysis

+## Analysis
+SQL analysis were conducted using PostgreSQL.
+Codes are attached under SQL Queries folder.

 ## Findings
 Findings are documented in a presentation deck and is attached in this repository